wwardinsky/Data_Course_WARDINSKY/README.md

 Let's add some info about me as well!

 I'm Will:
--Originally from Houston, Texas
+\n-Originally from Houston, Texas
--2nd year Ski instructor
+\n-2nd year Ski instructor
+\n-Currently Watching: Percy Jackson